webpack/webpack.js.org/src/content/contribute/writing-a-plugin.md

 }
 ```

-W> The [`schema-utils`](https://github.com/webpack/schema-utils) API has changed in recent versions.
-Webpack still uses the v1.0.0 release, and we ask that you do the same until further notice.
+W> The [`schema-utils`](https://github.com/webpack/schema-utils) API has changed in recent versions. webpack still uses the v1.0.0 release, and we ask that you do the same until further notice.

 ## Compiler and Compilation